yt-project/yt/doc/source/installing.rst

 .. code-block:: bash

-  $ conda update -c http://use.yt/with_conda/ yt
+  $ conda update -c http://use.yt/with_conda/ -c conda-forge yt

+We recommend trying to install dependencies from conda-forge as indicated above since focused individual communities stand a better chance of successfully maintaining build recipes.
+However, if you wish to use the default anaconda packages, simply remove ``-c conda-forge`` during conda installation.

 Location of our channel can be added to ``.condarc`` to avoid retyping it during each *conda* invocation.
 Please refer to `Conda Manual